modelica-3rdparty/ExternalMedia/README.md

 The current version of the library supports pure and pseudo-pure fluids models, possibly two-phase, compliant with the Modelica.Media.Interfaces.PartialTwoPhaseMedium interface.

-The library includes a pre-compiled interface to the FluidProp software, http://www.fluidprop.com, and built-in access to CoolProp, http://coolprop.org.
+The library includes a pre-compiled interface to the FluidProp software, http://www.asimptote.nl/software/fluidprop, and built-in access to CoolProp, http://coolprop.org.
+You can modify the library to add an interface to your own solver; if your solver is open-source, please contact the developers, we might add it to the official
+ExternalMedia library.

-As of February 2014, the library has been tested with Dymola and OpenModelica under Windows.
+As of June 2014, the library has been tested with Dymola and OpenModelica under Windows.
 Support for more tools and operating systems might be added in the future

 ## Current release